Superconvergence of differential structure for finite element methods on perturbed surface meshes: Supercloseness of geometric approximation

 Applying the result from Proposition \ref{prop:aux2}, we have

 Summing up over $j\in J_i$, we arrive at the following inequality

 Taking square root on both sides gives the conclusion of the second assertion. \end{proof}

-The relation in \eqref{eq:gs_condition} tells in fact some regularity on the approximations of $\manifold_h$ to $\manifold$.
+The relation in \eqref{eq:gs_condition} tells some regularity on the approximations of $\manifold_h$ to $\manifold$.
 It is similar to the supercloseness property for the gradient of the finite element solutions to the gradient of the interpolation of the exact solutions \cite{BankXu2003,XuZhang2004}.
-This would then leads to the superconvergence of the differential structure on deviated manifolds.
+This leads to the superconvergence of the differential structure on deviated surfaces.
+In what follows, we present why the superconvergence of the differential structure is crucial for the superconvergence of the gradient recovery on perturbed surfaces.

-In what follows, we present two concrete case study where superconvergence of the differential structure of manifolds are crucial.
-The first application is on post-processing numerical solutions, e.g., finite element solution of elliptic partial differential equations on discretized manifolds, and the second is on an a priori optimal convergence analysis for problems whose solutions are tangential vector fields on manifolds.